TechVine/ASCII-ART-using-Python/README.md

 ASCII, in full American Standard Code for Information Interchange, a standard data-encoding format for electronic communication between computers.
 ASCII assigns standard numeric values to letters, numerals, punctuation marks, and other characters used in computers.

-Using ASCII_MAGIC Python library, we can create ascii code for any image format, this leads to many masterpice of arts. ascii_magic library is one of the most used library for ascci art, including this project.
+Using the ASCII_MAGIC Python library, we can create ASCII code for any image format, which leads to many masterpieces of art. ascii_magic library is one of the most used libraries for ASCII art, including this project.

+Completed #1 Ascii_Art.

 There are three image files present in Folder Task 1:
 1. Hacktoberfes.jpg